andrewlow/encrypted-backup/README.md

 ## Setup

-Create `./config/passwd.txt` according to the gocryptfs password file rules
+Create `./config/passwd.txt` according to the gocryptfs password file rules.
+(Short version: single line plain text file as used in -passfile)

 Run `make init` to initialize the encrypted view of the data